Yespo-CDP/yespo-shopify/README.md

 # Yespo Shopify App

-Shopify app for integration Yespo with Shopify
+Shopify app for integration Yespo with Shopify.

 ### Purpose
 The app allows merchants to:
-- Sync customer data (create, update, delete) from Shopify to Yespo
+- Sync customer data (create, update, delete) from Shopify to Yespo.
-- Sync order data (create, update) from Shopify to Yespo
+- Sync order data (create, update) from Shopify to Yespo.
-- Automatically register their store domain in Yespo (to get site and web push scripts)
+- Automatically register their store domain in Yespo (to get site and web push scripts).
-- Inject site and push scripts into the storefront via Theme App Extensions
+- Inject site and push scripts into the storefront via Theme App Extensions.
-- Install the service worker file for web push notifications using a Shopify App Proxy
+- Install the service worker file for web push notifications using a Shopify App Proxy.
-- Send tracking events like MainPage, 404 Page, ProductPage, CustomerData, StatusCart and PurchasedItems from your store to Yespo
+- Send tracking events like MainPage, 404 Page, ProductPage, CustomerData, StatusCart, CategoryPage and PurchasedItems from your store to Yespo.

 ## Features and Implementation Details